 Evolution.
 Divergence & Distribution.
 Renealmia is the only genus of Zingiberaceae in South America, and it seems to have migrated from Africa to America within the last 16 m.y.
 (Särkinen et al. 2007).
 Aframomum is its sister taxon, and there diversification may have begun ca 34.3-25.2 m.y.a., although some other estimates are much younger (Auvray et al. 2010).

-Some species of Curcuma may be of hybrid origin.
-In one of these, C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012).
+Species of Curcuma are quite often of hybrid origin.
+In the case of C. vamana, members of one putative parent group are currently ca 2,000 km distant, yet most of the features of C. vamana are of this group (Záveská et al. 2012, see also 2015).

 Pollination Biology.
 For a detailed study of floral morphology and pollination (pollinators: two kinds of bees and a nectariniid spiderhunter) in some Bornean gingers, see Sakai et al. (1999b, 2013).
 Ley and Harris (2014) looked at floral morphology in the African Aframomum; there most species had purple, trumpet-shaped flowers that were probably pollinated by bees.
 Flexistyly (the style changing its orientation during anthesis) is scattered through Alpinioideae (Kress et al. 2005 and references).